EberlyODL/phys211/the-accelerometer.md

 In this course, we will use the concept of coordinate acceleration (what we have defined up to now) not proper acceleration.
 Therefore, we will sometimes need to subtract the 1-g upward acceleration that the accelerometer measures when at rest.

 <lrndesign-sidenote label="Instructor Note" icon="bookmark" bg-color="#c2e5f2”>
-In lab 1 (and many other situations), we will often look at motion on a horizontal surface.
+<p>In lab 1 (and many other situations), we will often look at motion on a horizontal surface.
 If we only care about acceleration in the horizontal direction , we do not need to subtract g.
-In a horizontal direction, the accelerometer measures the same thing that the wheel sensor measure.
+In a horizontal direction, the accelerometer measures the same thing that the wheel sensor measure.</p>
 </lrndesign-sidenote>